Annabel Bowles

 "UK police declare terrorist incident after two Jewish men stabbed in London"

-✕ Framing By Emphasis: The headline emphasizes the victims' religion ('Jewish men') and labels it a 'terrorist incident', which may prioritize identity and alarm over neutral reporting of facts.
+✕ Framing By Emphasis: The headline emphasizes the victims' religion ('Jewish men') which may imply a hate crime motive before confirmation, potentially shaping reader perception ahead of verified facts.

 Language & Tone 50/100